Frequently Asked Questions

 How can I search for an article or chart on the website?

-You can use the search button, available at the top right corner of every page of the Data For India website to search for any of our articles, topics or authors.
+You can use the semantic search functionality available on the Data For India website from the home page, or at the top right corner of every page of the website to search for any of our published work, across key themes, specific topics of your interest or by authors in our team.

 How can I see the data behind a chart?